-- 9.3 The pandemic has also had a significant impact on the collection of council tax and business rates.
+- 9.4 The pandemic has had a significant impact on the collection of council tax and business rates.
 Under statutory provisions, the amount of council tax income available to the Authority's general fund is fixed at the level determined when the council tax is set.
-Whilst this isolates the general fund from the immediate impact of in year fluctuations in the amount of council tax collected, it also means any variation between expected and actual council tax collected will result in a surplus or deficit on the collection fund that must be taken into account when setting the budget for the following year. - 9.4 Overall council tax income receivable in 2020-21 increased by £2.5m (4.2%) when compared to 2019-20.
-This was underpinned by an average increase of 3.9% in council tax levied by the Authority and major precepting bodies, parish and town councils, coupled with changes in the Council tax base (the taxable capacity of the borough).
-However, during the year, growth in council tax base generated from properties added to the valuation list and liable to council tax, was tempered by growth in the value of
+Whilst this isolates the general fund from the immediate impact of in year fluctuations in the amount of council tax collected, it also means any variation between expected and actual council tax collected will result in a surplus or deficit on the collection fund that must be taken into account when setting the budget for the following year. - 9.5 Overall council tax income receivable in 2021-22 increased by £2.5m (4.1%) when compared to 2020-21.
+This was underpinned by an average increase of 3.7% in council tax levied by the Authority and major precepting bodies, parish and town councils, coupled with changes in the Council tax base (the taxable capacity of the borough).
+However, whilst 2021-22 saw a reversal of the increase in working age claimant numbers experienced during the peak of the pandemic in 2020-21, growth in the council tax base from properties added to the valuation list during 2021-22 and liable to council tax, has been tempered by the impact of changes to levels of council tax support provided under the Authority's Council Tax Reduction Scheme (CTRS). - 9.6 In 2021-22, amounts awarded under the Authority's CTRS totalled £7.47m, an increase of £103k (1.4%) on amounts awarded in 2020-21 and 7.9% compared to the value of CTRS support awarded in 2019-20.
+This compares with an average increase of 3.7% in council tax levied by the Authority and major precepting bodies, parish and town councils in 2021-22 and 7.8% between 2019-20 and 2021-22.